QualiSystems/cloudshell-help/versioned_docs/version-2023.3/devguide/reference/shellfoundry.md

 This command lists the 1st and 2nd generation Shell templates you can use for your new Shell.
 For more information, see [Modeling Shells with TOSCA](../developing-shells/modeling-shells-with-tosca.md).

-Note that in offline mode, the command lists the shell templates residing locally in the folder defined in the shellfoundry config’s `template_location` attribute.
+Note that in offline mode, the command lists the shell templates residing locally in the folder defined in the shellfoundry config's `template_location` attribute.

 #### Syntax: